-Start looking into these options immediately so that you can resolve the issue before the IRS establishes a tax lien and resolution becomes more costly and complex.
+Start looking into these options immediately.
+Resolve the issue before the IRS establishes a tax lien and resolution becomes more costly and complex.

 3. Seek professional help.

-If you are worried about a possible tax lien, seek help from a tax relief professional immediately.
-An experienced professional will be able to review the details of your situation and help you resolve it with as little trouble as possible.
+If you worry about a possible tax lien, seek help from a tax relief professional immediately.
+An experienced professional will be able to review the details of your situation.
+Thus, help you resolve it with as little trouble as possible.

 If you need to obtain a new secured loan while under a federal tax lien and you can’t eliminate the lien entirely, it may be possible to do so through subordination.
 Subordination is a process that allows other creditors to move ahead of the IRS in the collection hierarchy.
 If you are able to subordinate the IRS lien, it will be easier to get a new loan.
-However, your credit score may still be affected by the federal tax lien, which means that you may not get the best interest rate.
+However, the federal tax lien may still affect your credit score, which means that you may not get the best interest rate.

 At Tax Samaritan, We Rescue Troubled Taxpayers